🇯🇵 日本語 | 🇺🇸 English

 An address

-Explanation: ptr->y is equivalent to (*ptr).y.
-Use the arrow operator to access members via a pointer. p.y = 8.
+Explanation: ptr->y is shorthand for (*ptr).y.
+Use the arrow operator to access members through a pointer. p.y = 8.

 Question 4 — Array of structs